-- 1. By [30 days from the date of amended rule adoption], comply with Section J, Requirements -General Operating. - 2.
-By [six months from the date of amended rule adoption], comply with the recordkeeping provisions in the following Sections: - a.
+- 1. By July 21, 2012, comply with Section J, Requirements General Operating. - 2.
+By December 21, 2012, comply with the recordkeeping provisions in the following Sections: - a.
 O.1.d mixing data, - b.
 O.1.e reactive organic compound content data or stripper composite partial pressure data, - c.
 O.2 purchase records, - d.
 O.3 waste disposal records, and - e.
 O.4 daily records for noncompliant materials. - 3.
-By [one year from the date of amended rule adoption], comply with the applicable provisions in Sections G and H that have a phased-in effective date. - 4.
-By [one year from the date of amended rule adoption], comply with Section Q, R, and T requirements. - 5.
-By [date of amended rule adoption], comply with all other provisions of this rule. - Q. Requirement Adhesive and Sealant Application Equipment
+By June 21, 2013, comply with the applicable provisions in Sections G and H that have a phased-in effective date. - 4.
+By June 21, 2013, comply with Section Q, R, and T requirements. - 5.
+By June 21, 2012, comply with all other provisions of this rule.

+Q. Requirement - Adhesive and Sealant Application Equipment

-Effective [one year from the date of amended rule adoption], no person shall apply adhesives or sealants unless the application is performed with equipment operating according to the manufacturers operating guidelines.
+Effective June 21, 2012, no person shall apply adhesives or sealants unless the application is performed with equipment operating according to the manufacturers operating guidelines.
 In addition, except as provided in Section I, the application method employed shall be one of the following:

 - 1. Electrostatic spray application, or

 - 2. Flow coat application, or

 - 3. Dip coat application, or

 - 4. Roll Coater, or

 - 5. High volume low pressure spraying equipment, or

 - 6. Electrodeposition, or

 - 7. Hand application methods, or

-- 8. Any other application method approved by the Control Officer, the Air Resources Board, and the Environmental Protection Agency, that has a coating transfer efficiency equivalent to or greater than 65 percent efficiency as measured using the test method specified in Section N.10.

-- 9. Except as otherwise provided in Section Q.10, air-atomized spray may only be used for the application of contact adhesives or specialty contact adhesives.

-- 10. For adhesive products and sealant products with an as applied viscosity of 200 centipoise or greater, airless spray, air-assisted airless, and air-atomized spray may be used.
+- 8. Any other application method approved by the Control Officer, the Air Resources Board, and the Environmental Protection Agency, that has a coating transfer efficiency equivalent to or greater than 65 percent efficiency as measured using the test method specified in Section N.10. - 9.
+Except as otherwise provided in Section Q.10, air-atomized spray may only be used for the application of contact adhesives or specialty contact adhesives. - 10.
+For adhesive products and sealant products with an as applied viscosity of 200 centipoise or greater, airless spray, air-assisted airless, and air-atomized spray may be used.